 “We had 150 people attend the event and are grateful for the community’s generosity,” said Connie Brownell, president of the North Lake County Library Foundation.
 “The renovations supported by this event will create a larger, more efficient space and allow for more programming and improve ADA accessibility.”

 Sullivan brought a special guest, Bill Martel, to the signing.
 Sullivan’s book “The Last Green Valley” follows the story of Martel’s family fleeing Ukraine from the Russians during World War II.
-It Bestselling Author Supports Next Chapter Campaign is a brutal, complex, and ultimately triumphant tale that illuminates the extraordinary power of love, faith, and one family’s incredible will to survive and see their dreams realized.
+The story is a brutal, complex, and ultimately triumphant tale that illuminates the extraordinary power of love, faith, and one family’s incredible will to survive and see their dreams realized.
 Sullivan is also the author of “Beneath a Scarlet Sky.”
 His storied career ranges from selling souvenirs at Fenway Park to investigative journalism.
 His work includes novels written with James Patterson and many novels of his own.

 “We’d like to thank Mark Sullivan and Bill Martel for supporting us and coming to our event, and for the generous sponsors and donors,” Brownell said.
 “Author events and other community programming should be a staple in our community, and we’re excited to be able to offer more events in our new space.”